11 Best Cheap Drift Cars In 2025

 infiniti g35

-The G35 is another popular choice at Drifted, and just by looking at it, it’s easy to see why.
+The G35 is another popular choice at Drifted.
+Simply by looking at it sitting sideways with a smoke cloud pouring out the back, it’s easy to see why.

-The G35 is near-identical to the 350z, and it’s a little more friendly if you’re looking for a daily driver since Infiniti has loaded it with luxury comforts.
+The G35 is nearly identical to the 350Z, but it’s a little more friendly if you’re looking for a daily driver since Infiniti has loaded it with luxury comforts.
+Although, let’s be honest, you’ll probably be ripping those out anyway!

-If you’ve spotted a bargain G35 out there in the wild, we highly recommend grabbing it as quickly as you can!
+If you’ve spotted a bargain G35 in the wild, we recommend grabbing it immediately!

-Our Ultimate Infiniti G35 Guide outlines everything you need to know about this fantastic car, and if you decide that it’s the ideal choice for you, then we also have a huge selection of aftermarket upgrades to consider!
+Our Infiniti G35 Guide outlines everything you need to know about this fantastic car.
+If you decide it’s the ideal choice, there’s also a huge selection of aftermarket upgrades.

 Mazda RX-8